Cultural Facilities Fund

 - Audited financial or draft audit statements for the two most recent fiscal years.
 (If your organization’s annual budget is less than $500,000 and no audited financials are available, please provide the review statement by the accountant or internally prepared income and expense statements and balance sheets for the two most recent years.)
 (Not required if the applicant is a municipality, but is required for all 501(c)3s including colleges and universities.)

-- Municipalities: Facility-specific financials for the last two years for the subject facility.
-Audit statements are not required.
+- Municipalities: Facility-specific operating financials for the last two years for the subject facility.
+Municipal audit statements are not required.

 - Colleges and Universities: